poshtkohi/pads/README.md

 ## 1. A Linux Image for VMware

-The authors provide a Linux’s VMware image which accompanies the source codes for all the chapters of the book.
+The authors provide a Linux VMware image which accompanies the source codes for all the chapters of the book.
 Of course, the reader could compile and prepare all the necessary stuff as described in the book by themselves.
 However, the image includes all the pre-installed tools and libraries, as well as Code::Block IDE, that the readers need to easily build and develop applications for Parvicrursor Platform (Chapters 1 to 10) and MPI-based Supercomputing (Chapter 11).

 In order to take advantage of this environment, please take the following steps carefully.